InfernoEmbedded/HomeAutomationWorkshop/Instructions.md

 - Start the Mosquitto Addon
 - Go back to the Overview page, you should see a 'New Devices Discovered' panel, follow the "check it out" link (if not, navigate to /config/integrations)
 - Click Configure next to MQTT, then select 'Enable Discovery'

+## Install OWFS->MQTT Gateway
+- In a new tab, navigate to the Addon Store, click the refresh button in the top right, you should see a "Local Addons" section appear
+- Click on the OWFS->MQTT Gateway
+- Click Install

 ## Configure the Gateway
 - Navigate to the OWFS->MQTT Gateway page under HassIO (it should be installed by now)